Burn Injury Lawyers in Nevada

-Burn injuries are some of the most painful and traumatic injuries you can suffer.
+Burn injuries are some of the most painful and traumatic injuries reported in Nevada.
 A burn injury occurs when damage is done to the muscle, tissue, bones, and skin.
 Burn injuries are typically caused by thermal burns, chemical burns, light, or radiation.

 Thermal burns include burns caused by exposure to flames, intense heat, and scalding water.
 Chemical burns are caused by contact with harmful chemical substances.
 Light burns are caused by actual sunlight or fabricated sources that mimic sunlight (such as bulbs in tanning beds), and radiation burns are caused by exposure to nuclear radiation.

 As described above, there can be many causes of burn injuries.
 However, when you experience a burn injury because of the negligence of another party, you may be entitled to compensation for your losses.
 Complications from burns can last for years and can result in costly medical bills, not to mention psychological trauma associated with the injury.